Fort White - Things to Do

 Hike or bike along trails through varied habitats and enjoy hunting, fishing, paddling, wildlife viewing and photography.

 Hunting of waterfowl and white-tailed deer takes place in the fall and winter.
 Turkey hunting is available in the spring.
 Temporary parking lots are available to hunters on the area to make the more remote portions of the area within easier walking distance.
 Deer and turkey hunting is fair, but portions of the area that border the Santa Fe River provide excellent habitat for gray squirrels.
 Appropriate licenses and permits are required.
-Check the hunt calendar and regulations summary for an area map, specific dates, and quota permit requirements.
+Check the regulations summary brochure and hunt calendar before you visit.

 Bank fishing is permitted along the Santa Fe River.
 Expect catches of Suwannee and black bass, redbreast and spotted sunfish.
 Boat access is available at many public boat ramps in the area.
 Appropriate licenses and permits are required.

 Wildlife viewing is most productive along the marked trails that loop through the sandhills and along the floodplain of the Santa Fe River.
 Look for gopher tortoises and Sherman's fox squirrels in the oak and pine dominated sandhills.
 Barred owls, red shouldered hawks and migratory warblers frequent the cypress, gum and red maples found in the floodplain forest.
-Visit the wildlife page for more details.
+Visit the Wildlife for more details.

 Hiking and Biking